rpm-software-management/dnf/doc/api_base.rst

   .. method:: resolve(allow_erasing=True)

     Resolve the marked requirements and store the resulting :class:`dnf.transaction.Transaction` into :attr:`transaction`.
 Raise :exc:`dnf.exceptions.DepsolveError` on a depsolving error.
-Return ``True`` iff the resolved transaction is non-empty.
+Return ``True`` if the resolved transaction is non-empty.

-    Enabling `allow_erasing` lets to solver remove other packages while looking to fulfill the current packaging requests.
-For instance, this is used to allow the solver remove dependants of a package being removed.
+    Enabling `allow_erasing` lets the solver remove other packages while looking to fulfill the current packaging requests.
+For instance, this is used to allow the solver to remove dependants of a package being removed.

     The exact operation of the solver further depends on the :attr:`dnf.conf.Conf.best` setting.